Yafei18/2020fall-info5100/Assignments/Assignment3/Assignment3.md

 Given an input string, reverse the string word by word.

-Example: Input: “The sky is blue”,
+Example: Input: “the sky is blue”,

 output: “blue is sky the”.